-Our culture is rife with stereotypes regarding a woman’s age and her sexual activity.
-From sex-crazed teenagers to cougars preying on younger men and frigid old spinsters, the relationship between a woman’s age and her sexuality has become Hollywood fodder.
-But how does age really affect a woman’s sex drive?
-And is there anything that can be done to ensure that a woman can have safe, satisfying sex at any age?
+Our culture is rife with stereotypes regarding a woman’s sex drive and age.
+From sex-crazed teenagers to cougars preying on younger men, and frigid old spinsters, the relationship between a woman’s age and her sexuality has become Hollywood fodder.
+Movies, urban legends, and social stigmas might even discourage women from having more sex as they age.
+But what are they really rooted in?
+How does age really affect women’s sex drives?
+And is there anything that can be done to ensure that a woman can have a safe, satisfying sex life at any age?

 Conventional wisdom tells us that the older you get, the lower your libido becomes.
-But that’s not necessarily the case.
+Luckily, that’s not necessarily the case.
 In fact, factors outside of age have the most to do with our sexual desire.
-And while it’s true that physiologically things slow down as we creep past middle age, that doesn’t mean that the days of satisfying sex are over.
-Learn about how your mind and body come together to influence your sex life and you can have the best sex of your life today, tomorrow and for years to come.
+While it’s true that physiologically things slow down as we creep past middle age, that doesn’t mean that the days of satisfying sex are over.
+Learn about how your mind and body come together to influence your sex life and how you can have the best sex of your life today, tomorrow, and for years to come.

 Is There A ‘Sexual Peak’ For Women?